MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

    initialization.
 Do not use this option if you start MPD as an unprivileged user.

+group <groupname>
+   Change to this group.
+This discards all default groups and uses only this group.
+Do not use this setting.

 pid_file <file>
    This specifies the file to save mpd's process ID in.